pivotal/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 > ### Why do I even need to build the release on a remote server?
 >
 > Some OS specific libraries are required.
-This means that when you build a release on say, a Mac and then transfer the release to a Linux system, nothing will work and you will most definitely get strange and utterly confusing errors.
+This means that when you build a release on say, a Mac, and then transfer the release to a Linux system, nothing will work and you will most definitely get strange and utterly confusing errors.

-### 5. Optionally specify the staging host.
+### 5. Optionally specify the staging host

 You can also specify a staging host if you wish.
+The staging host is basically the host where you want to test the release at.
 I didn't bother with this step therefore this part is commented out.

 ### 6. Specify which host(s) the app is going to be deployed to